-- Distance Begin trip at the corner of Main Avenue and 7th Street (State Highway 1) in Between Oakes.
+Distance Between Points (miles) Between Points (miles) Begin trip at the corner of Main Avenue and 7th Street (State Highway 1) in Oakes.
 Drive south on State Highway 1.
-This flat area is the lake plain that Points was once covered by Glacial Lake Dakota.
+This flat area is the lake plain that was once covered by glacial Lake Dakota.
 To the north of Oakes, gravel covers the surface.
 This gravel was deposited at the mouth of the James River where it entered the lake near its north end.
-The lake plain in this area is rather sandy and wind action has modified the surface somewhat although large dunes have not developed. - Soo Line Railroad crossing. - Stop here to examine the long excavation to the west of the road.
+The lake plain in this area is rather sandy and wind action has modified the surface somewhat although large dunes have not developed.

+Soo Line Railroad crossing.

+Stop here to examine the long excavation to the west of the road.
 This excavation exposes sand that was deposited near the mouth of the James River where it entered Lake Dakota.
-Further south, further from the river mouth, the sand becomes finer because, as the stream current was checked by the still lake waters, the coarser sand was the first to be deposited. - 1.0 Junction with State Highway 11 to Forman.
-Continue southward on State Highways 1 and 11. - Rest area.
+Farther south, farther from the river mouth, the sand becomes finer because, as the stream current was checked by the still lake waters, the coarser sand was the first to be deposited.

-Notice the hills on the eastern horizon about 6 miles away.
-These hills are part of the Oakes end moraine that formed when the glacier margin was located in that area.
+- 1.0 Junction with State Highway 11 to Forman.
+Continue southward on State Highways 1 and 11. - 0.1 margin was located in that area.
 While the glacier was depositing the end moraine, water flowing from the melting ice, as well as from the James River, collected to form Lake Dakota, the former floor of which we are now driving on.